yanenok/nand2tetris/02/README.md

 ## Objective

-Build all the chips described in Chapter 2 (see list below), leading up to an Arithmetic Logic Unit - the Hack computer's ALU.
+Build all the chips described in Chapter 2, leading up to an Arithmetic Logic Unit - the Hack computer's ALU.
 The only building blocks that you can use are the chips described in chapter 1 and the chips that you will gradually build in this project.